 Hemorrhoids are swollen lumps in or around the rectum and anus that contain enlarged blood vessels.
 Sometimes referred to as “piles,” they can cause pain and itching inside and around the anus.

-This itchiness in the perianal area, the external area around the outside of the anus, can sometimes be misinterpreted as being due to a yeast infection; however, hemorrhoids do not cause abnormal vaginal discharge.
-Hemorrhoid symptoms such as blood appearing in stool and lumps around the anus are also not associated with a yeast infection
+This itchiness in the perianal area, the external area around the outside of the anus, can sometimes be misinterpreted as being due to a yeast infection; however, hemorrhoids don’t cause abnormal vaginal discharge.
+Hemorrhoid symptoms, such as blood appearing in stool and lumps around the anus, are also not associated with a yeast infection.

 Get care for vaginal infections through Evvy

-Evvy's platform for vaginal healthcare combines state-of-the-art vaginal microbiome and STI testing, prescription treatment, and 1:1 coaching to create personalized care as unique as your vaginal microbiome.
+Evvy's platform for vaginal healthcare combines state-of-the-art vaginal microbiome and STI testing with prescription treatment and one-on-one coaching to create personalized care as unique as your vaginal microbiome.

 Is there anything similar to a yeast infection?

-Yes, several conditions can have symptoms similar to a yeast infection, making it easy to confuse them.
-For instance, bacterial vaginosis (BV) or sexually transmitted infections (STIs) like trichomoniasis, chlamydia, and gonorrhea, can cause irritation and unusual discharge.
-Skin conditions such as eczema or allergic reactions to products like soaps or laundry detergents can also bring on itching and irritation like a yeast infection.
-Since these conditions can have overlapping symptoms, it's important to see a healthcare provider for an accurate diagnosis or take an Evvy Vaginal Health Test.
+Yes, several conditions can have symptoms similar to a yeast infection, making it easy to mistake one for the other.
+For instance, bacterial vaginosis (BV) or sexually transmitted infections (STIs) like trichomoniasis, chlamydia, and gonorrhea can cause irritation and unusual discharge.
+Skin conditions such as eczema or allergic reactions to products like soaps or laundry detergents can also bring on itching and irritation, similar to those of a yeast infection.
+Since these conditions can have overlapping symptoms, it's important to see a healthcare provider for an accurate diagnosis or take an Evvy Vaginal Microbiome Test.

 What looks like a yeast infection but isn’t?